MNWC Workshop Scholarships

 The scholarship recipient is ineligible for other discounts.
 Previous scholarship recipients are ineligible for this scholarship for three years.

-LINK TO NPNNWS ONLINE APPLICATION
+LINK TO NPNN SCHOLARSHIP ONLINE APPLICATION

 Scrutchin Emerging Writer Scholarship